0x2447196/raypeatarchive/documents/raypeat.com/bonedensity.md

-A R T I C L E Bone Density: First Do No Harm No topic can be understood in isolation.
+**Bone Density: First Do No Harm**
+No topic can be understood in isolation.
 People frequently ask me what they should do about their diagnosed osteoporosis/osteopenia, and when they mention “computer controlled” and “dual photon x-ray” bone density tests, my attention tends to jump past their bones, their diet, and their hormones, to the way they must perceive themselves and